 Conclusions

 This study proposes a method of homogenising surface reflectance in aerial imagery by calibrating to a coarse-resolution, concurrent and collocated satellite image that has already been corrected for atmospheric and BRDF effects.
 It is shown that a spatially varying linear model can be used to approximate the relationship between the DN measured by the aerial sensor and the surface reflectance of the satellite image.
-The parameters of the model are estimated for each satellite pixel location using least squares inside a small sliding window.
+The parameters of the model are estimated for each satellite pixel location using least squares regression inside a small sliding window.
 The method is limited by the low resolution of the satellite reference image.
 The effects of viewing geometry and land cover variations below the scale of a reference pixel are averaged out.
 Only gradual BRDF and atmospheric variations that can be captured by the coarser resolution of the reference image are compensated for.

 The proposed surface reflectance homogenisation method was applied to 2228 Intergraph DMC images covering an area 96 x 107 km in size, omitting the offset parameter, C, from the model.
 A MODIS MCD43A4 image was used as the surface reflectance reference.
 The DMC homogenised mosaic was free of visible seam lines and hot spots and matched the MODIS reference well.
 The DMC homogenised mosaic was also compared to a concurrent SPOT 5 image in order to establish the method’s efficacy at a spatial resolution closer to that of the DMC source resolution than the MODIS reference.
 The SPOT 5 image was corrected for atmospheric effects and converted to surface reflectance using the ATCOR-3 method.
 The mean R2 value and the mean absolute reflectance difference between the DMC mosaic and SPOT 5 image were 0.719 and 4.18% respectively.
 Despite the limitations and approximations inherent in the method, these statistics are considered supportive of the method’s efficacy and are similar to figures reported by Collings et al. (2011) and López et al. (2011) for related correction techniques.

-The proposed technique does not require explicit BRDF and atmospheric correction, and mosaic normalisation techniques to reduce seam lines.
+The proposed technique does not require explicit BRDF and atmospheric correction; and mosaic normalisation techniques to reduce seam lines are not necessary.
 The spatially varying linear model allows for flexibility in the BRDF characteristics that can be corrected for.
 The method accuracy is limited by the accuracy of the reference surface’s reflectance i.e. the accuracy of the homogenised images can at best be that of the MODIS reference.
 The method is also limited by the need for a reference image concurrent and spectrally similar to the aerial imagery.
 Such an image may not always be obtainable.
 The MODIS and DMC RSRs are quite different in the near-infrared region of the spectrum (see Figure 2).
 The surface reflectance homogenisation method approximates the effect of different sensor spectral responses with a linear relationship that is contained by the model of Equation (5).
 This approximation was supported by a simulation of MODIS and DMC measurements for typical land cover spectra.
 The relatively higher (5.88%) NIR reflectance difference between the DMC mosaic and the SPOT 5 values, and discrepancies in vegetated areas, are likely due to the more exaggerated differences in NIR RSRs between the MODIS, DMC and SPOT sensors.